The Persistence of Retracted Papers on Wikipedia: Introduction

 As is illustrated in Figure \ref{views}, English Wikipedia articles containing uncorrected citations to retracted papers have received over 250 million cumulative page views as of 10/24/2024.
 While not every view results in exposure to the specific citation or misinformation, this figure reflects the substantial reach of flawed content.
 Moreover, given Wikipedia’s role as a foundational information layer across the web, including in search engine results, educational settings, and machine learning training data, the consequences of uncorrected retractions extend far beyond individual pages and would be difficult to quantify \cite{thelwall2025does}.

 Rather than analyzing editor behavior directly, this paper takes a system-level perspective on how the Wikipedia community handles retracted scientific knowledge.
 Building on CSCW scholarship on collaborative infrastructures, knowledge governance, and epistemic maintenance \cite{ackerman2013sharing, aragon2021preliminary, forte2012coordination}, we examine how citations of retracted papers are distributed across the platform and what observable features are associated with how quickly these citations are corrected.
 To do so, our study focuses on corrective actions that are directly visible to a typical reader within the main body of an article.
 We therefore define a ``correction'' narrowly as either the complete removal of the citation or the addition of a visible in-text warning, which includes explicit mentions of the retraction or editorial notes indicating the need for better sources.
 This definition intentionally excludes automated templates added only to the reference section, which may not be visible to readers who do not consult the bibliography.
-This distinction is crucial because it recognizes the division of labor within the Wikipedia community.
+At the same time, we treat RetractionBot flagging as an observable feature that may be associated with subsequent reader-facing repair.
+This distinction is important because it recognizes the division of labor within the Wikipedia community.
 Automated tools are essential for the scalable work of detection and flagging \cite{halfaker2013rise, halfaker2012bots}, providing a vital signal primarily for an editorial audience.
 However, a complete, reader-facing repair often requires a subsequent act of contextual judgment and editing by humans.
 Since this human oversight is a key variable and not always guaranteed \cite{kharazian2024governance, baigutanova2023longitudinal}, our study's focus on in-text corrections is designed to measure the success of this complete human-in-the-loop process.